Keyteq/cloudinary-metaindexer/README.md

-# cloudinary-metaindexer - Note: Work in progress!
+# cloudinary-metaindexer

-Indexes cloudinary account to a mongodb database, and makes it available to list items in the frontend based on configured tags.
+Indexes cloudinary account to a mongodb database, and makes it available to list items in the frontend based on configured tags AND/OR a folder prefix.

-This way you can create custom eZ pages that only lists cloudinary resources tagged with certain tags.
+This way you can create custom eZ pages that only lists cloudinary resources tagged with certain tags or within a cloudinary folder.

 ## Prerequisites